mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 # Total fit time: 11.975 seconds
 ```

-The code above says that a SARIMA(2,1,0)(1,0,0)[7] model best fits the last five years of S&P 500 data... with some important caveats!
+The code above says that a SARIMA(2,1,0)(1,0,0)<sub>7</sub> model best fits the last five years of S&P 500 data... with some important caveats!
 Before you gamble your life savings on the forecasts from this model, we should keep in mind that despite a convenient parameter scan, we still have a lot of accuracy we can squeeze out of modeling this data.

 For one, we didn't pre-process the data in any way, such as scanning for outliers or interpolating any gaps.
-Similarly, we didn't examine whether any transformations would make the data easier to forecast.
+Similarly, we didn't examine whether any transformations would make the data easier to forecast, such as taking the percent return or square root.
 Finally, the frequency of our seasonality, 7, came somewhat out of thin air $-$ there could be a seasonality such as monthly, quarterly, or yearly that significantly improves our model performance.
+Considerations like these are essential for delivering forecasts that won't later embarrass you!

 ### Why not deep learning?
-There's one issue we haven't covered and is essential to this post.
+There's one final concept we haven't yet covered that is an important perspective for this post.
 Classical statistics is great, but in the era of machine learning, is ARIMA a relic from the past?
-When open-source libraries like [Facebook's Prophet](https://facebook.github.io/prophet/) and [LinkedIn's Greykite](https://engineering.linkedin.com/blog/2021/greykite--a-flexible--intuitive--and-fast-forecasting-library) generate forecasts far more accurate than our carefully-polished ARIMA model, why even bother?
+When open-source libraries like [Facebook's Prophet](https://facebook.github.io/prophet/) and [LinkedIn's Greykite](https://engineering.linkedin.com/blog/2021/greykite--a-flexible--intuitive--and-fast-forecasting-library) generate forecasts more accurate than a carefully-polished SARIMAX model, why even bother trying to understand [that moving average cupcake example from earlier](#ma-moving-average)?

-The answer comes from an important distinction between statistics and machine learning.

-Why not just use an RNN?
-Well, it depends on the approach we want to take.
-If we're trying to generate the most accurate forecast without necessarily understanding how our model came to that conclusion, a deep learning model can be the way to go.
-But if we want to model the _underlying process that gave rise to that data_, we'll need to turn to statistics.
+This question touches on an important distinction between machine learning and statistics, and ultimately a tradeoff between accuracy and explainability.
+To choose which tool to use, you must understand whether your goal is to **generate the most accurate prediction possible**, or to **model the underlying generative processes in your data.**

+Machine learning $-$ and deep learning especially $-$ is the tool of choice when you want to maximize accuracy.
+Classical statistics, meanwhile, aims to explain _why_ your data is the way it is.
+These two tools represent a tradeoff between accuracy and explainability; a [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) may generate accurate forecasts, but you'll struggle to explain to a stakeholder where a particular number came from.
+An ARIMA model may be less accurate, but you can clearly point to the coefficients on the lags to explain a result.

+The right answer ultimately depends on your needs.

 ## Conclusions